Ateez: 2025: Continuation of "Towards the Light: Will to Power" world tour, Golden Hour: Part. 3, In Your Fantasy edition, "In Your Fantasy" world tour and contract renewal

 On July 10, it was announced that all eight members of the group had decided to renew their contracts with KQ Entertainment for the next 7 years.
 They opened the North American leg of In Your Fantasy world tour with shows in Atlanta, New York, Baltimore, Nashville, Orlando, Chicago, Tacoma, San Jose, Los Angeles, Glendale, Arlington and Mexico City.
+On July 11, Ateez released the deluxe version of their twelfth EP Golden Hour: Part.3 'In Your Fantasy Edition, with the lead single "In Your Fantasy".
+The title debuted at No. 68 on the Billboard Hot 100.

-From September 13 to October 23, they held concerts in Saitama, Nagoya and Kobe.
-On September 17, Ateez released their second Japanese full length album Ashes to Light.
+On September 13, Ateez continued their world tour, In Your Fantasy, with shows in Saitama, Nagoya and Kobe.
+On September 17, Ateez released their second Japanese full-length album Ashes to Light.